Chicken Tikka brings back loads of memories!

 - 50 g Fresh Red Onion

 - To Garnish

-- Butterfly each chicken breast and put them in a large mixing bowl.
+- Cut the chicken breasts into thin pieces and put them in a large mixing bowl.

 - Prepare the salad by thinly slicing the tomatoes and the onions, then dress them by adding a tablespoon of the green chutney and mix well.

-- Cook the marinated chicken breasts in a fan oven preheated to 180 degrees celsius; these should be cooked in about 20 minutes - but double-check, as the chicken needs to be cooked thoroughly before serving, and each oven performs differently.
+- Cook the marinated chicken breasts in a fan oven preheated to 180 degrees Celsius (350 Degrees Fahrenheit); these should be cooked in about 20 minutes - but double-check, as the chicken needs to be cooked thoroughly before serving, and each oven performs differently.

-- To serve, cut the baguette lengthwise without completely separating (easier to eat!) and put a quarter of the rocket in each, on top of which you add one portion of chicken (half butterflied chicken breast) and one-quarter of the dressed salad and some extra chutney on the side.
+- To serve, cut the baguette lengthwise without completely separating (easier to eat!) and fill with half the chicken, half of the dressed salad and some extra chutney on the side.